Food history from the year you were born

 1985: Meat producers use irradiation to make pork safer

-The Food and Drug Administration gave meat producers permission to start using irradiation on pork in 1985.
+The Food and Drug Administration permitted meat producers to use irradiation on pork in 1985.
 The technique would help them control the parasite that can cause trichinosis.

 1986: Farmer invents baby carrots